GSA/FM-FMIT-Portal-Cloud-sandbox/README.md

 ### Key Functions

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See Installing on how to deploy the project on a live system.

 ### Prerequisites
 - Visual Studio 2017

+### Installing
+1. Download and install the prerequisite software
+2. Download FM IT Portal source code or folk this repo
+3. Build RPT-Portal solution in Visual Studio

 ## Built With
 - C#